 - If patients receive the treatment at a young age, can it counter or prevent the symptoms of AADC deficiency?

 - Is a single administration of the virus sufficient to treat AADC deficiency, or will patients need multiple administrations over their lifetime?

-A Phase 1/2 clinical trial (NCT01395641) tested the safety and efficacy of PTC-AADC in treating AADC deficiency.
+A Phase 1/2 clinical trial (NCT01395641) tested the safety and efficacy of Upstaza, then known as PTC-AADC, in treating AADC deficiency.
 Ten patients older than 24 months took part.
 Researchers injected PTC-AADC into the brains of the patients, who were assessed at baseline (prior to surgery) and three, six, nine, and 12 months after surgery.

-The results of the trial appeared in The Lancet Child & Adolescent Health in December 2017.
+Trial results were published in The Lancet Child & Adolescent Health in December 2017.
 All patients tolerated the surgery and treatment well.
 The trial met its primary objectives with improvements seen in the peabody developmental motor scales (PDMS-2, a measure of motor development in children).
 Throughout the study, 31 treatment-related adverse events occurred, one of which was severe.
 No treatment-related adverse events led to hospital admission or death.